 Net-Transfer (grid connected)

 But this calculation has also one fundamental error, will the price for electricity (0,2 EUR/kWh) over the 25 years constant ?
 Rather not.
-If in the next 25 years the price will increase to arround 0,4 EUR/kWh, the profitability of such system will be almost double high.
+If in the next 25 years the price will increase to around 0,4 EUR/kWh, the profitability of such system will be almost double high.
 Then the more expensive the electricity, the bigger your profit and your system profitability.
-Who takes care about cheap energy for you

-For stand-alone systems (PV Off-Grid) the profitability is defined by the independency from external electricity sources.
-The question is: how much worth is this independency ? it will be a different priority for each of us.
+For stand-alone systems (PV Off-Grid) the profitability is defined by the independence from external electricity sources.
+The question is: how much worth is this independence ? it will be a different priority for each of us.
 Because the price for electricity in the middle of ocean, high in the mountains, at not-electrified places, or just at home for self consumption, will be an different.

 Further helpful information according profitability of the PV Systems: